petervukovic/VivantForce-Referral-Tracker/README.md

 **vftrack.js** is a script we use to track referral sources and map them to acceptable values for Referral Source and Referral Subsource scripts.

+This repository contains a sample website you can run locally to test the script, but all you need to include is a `vftrack.js` file.

 ## Usage ##